NikolaiT/IP-Address-API/README.md

 5. Other open source projects that try to find hosting IP addresses such as [github.com/client9/ipcat](https://github.com/client9/ipcat), [github.com/Umkus/ip-index](https://github.com/Umkus/ip-index) or [https://github.com/X4BNet/lists_vpn](github.com/X4BNet/lists_vpn) are also considered
 6. The API uses IP threat data from various honeypots
 7. IP geolocation information from several different geolocation providers is used.
 By using more than one geolocation source, a more accurate location can be interpolated.
-8. A own, proprietary geolocation database is built from scratch.
+8. A proprietary geolocation database is built from scratch.
 Gelocation data is sourced from whois data.
 For example, some Regional Internet Registries [such as APNIC](https://help.apnic.net/s/article/Geolocation) support the `geofeed` and `geoloc` property in whois records.

 ## API Features